raihannishat/MongoDB-Entity-Framework-Core-Provider/README.md

 NuGet : https://www.nuget.org/packages/MongoDB.EntityFrameworkCore

+The UnitOfWork pattern is designed to maintain a list of objects affected by a business transaction and coordinate the writing out of changes and the resolution of concurrency problems.
+The way you've implemented the UnitOfWork class can work, but there are a few considerations regarding object-oriented programming (OOP) principles and the traditional intent of the UnitOfWork pattern.

+OOP Principles and Considerations
+Dependency Injection:

+Using IServiceProvider to resolve repositories dynamically can be seen as a pragmatic approach to avoid manually managing repository instances.
+However, it can introduce a hidden dependency and reduce the clarity of the dependencies required by the UnitOfWork.
+Single Responsibility Principle (SRP):

+The UnitOfWork class should manage the database context and coordinate transactions.
+By resolving repositories dynamically, it’s slightly taking on additional responsibility related to dependency resolution.
+Explicit Dependencies Principle:

+Explicitly injecting dependencies (repositories) into the UnitOfWork constructor is generally preferred.
+This approach makes the class's dependencies clear and improves testability.
+Unit of Work Pattern Rules
+The traditional UnitOfWork pattern involves:

+Keeping track of changes to objects and coordinating the persistence of those changes.
+Managing the lifecycle of repositories.
+Your approach:

+Leverages the DI container for repository instantiation, which is a modern and practical approach.
+Still aligns with the intent of the pattern by centralizing the transaction management.

 Using static methods for mapping minimal API endpoints in ASP.NET Core has several advantages.
 Here’s a detailed explanation of why static methods are useful in this context:

 1. No Instance Required